 - 1. PROJECT QUALIFICATIONS.
 The SFCP budget is primarily funded by System debt or cash setasides in support of institutional auxiliary projects (e.g., dormitories, student unions and bookstores).
 Each project shall meet the following conditions before it will be considered for the SFCP: - The project is consistent with the institution's mission.
-A brief statement relating the project to your institution's mission and goals should be included for all projects for which first funding is requested in the FY2024 SFCP; - The project is consistent with Regents' priorities as outlined in the USM Strategic Plan; - The project is a priority in the institution's facilities master plan.
-(Facilities master plans shall be "updated on a periodic basis, including when substantial changes to the institution's mission statement have taken place [revised enrollment projections], or at least every five years coincident with the resubmission of an updated mission statement."
+A brief statement relating the project to your institution's mission and goals should be included for all projects for which first funding is requested in the FY2024-28 SFCP; - The project is consistent with Regents' priorities as outlined in the USM Strategic Plan; - The project is a priority in the institution's facilities master plan.
+Board policy states that facilities master plans shall be "updated on a periodic basis, including when substantial changes to the institution's mission statement have taken place [revised enrollment projections], or at least every five years coincident with the resubmission of an updated mission statement."

-USM Policy on Facilities Master Plans-VIII-10.00 can be found here: HTTP://www.usmD.edu/REGENTS/BYLAWS/SECTIONVIII/VIII1000.HTML proper sequencing of your request in the 5-Year Plan.
-This should be done prior to submitting your budget to OCP in March.
+USM Policy on Facilities Master Plans-VIII-10.00 can be found here: HTTP://www.usmD.eDu/REGENTS/BYLAWS/SECTIONVIII/VIII1000.HTML

 - There is a clearly documented need for the project, e.g. current or projected space deficiencies or unsatisfactory functional or physical condition of existing space. - 2.
 PROJECT PRIORITIZATION.
-Discuss your proposed SFCP 5-Year Plan with your Service Center representative to ensure you are requesting funding for the amount you will need and for the
+Discuss your proposed SFCP 5-Year Plan with your Service Center representative to ensure you are requesting funding for the amount you will need and for the proper sequencing of your request in the 5-Year Plan.
+This should be done prior to submitting your budget to OCP in March.